angular/components/guides/theming.md

 #### Defining a theme

-Angular Material represents a theme as a Sass map that contains your color, typography, and density choices.
+Angular Material represents a theme as a Sass map that contains your color, typography, and density choices, as well as some base design system settings.
 See [Angular Material Typography][mat-typography] for an in-depth guide to customizing typography.
 See [Customizing density](#customizing-density) below for details on adjusting component density.

 Constructing the theme first requires defining your primary and accent palettes, with an optional